-Body of British backpacker missing in Cambodia found
+Police say body of British tourist missing in Cambodia found

 The Facebook page of Cambodia’s deputy navy chief also reported the discovery.

+Authorities had launched an intensive land, air and sea search on and around Koh Rong, joined by members of the missing woman’s family who came after learning she was lost.

-Bambridge’s bag with money and a cellphone was found on a rock near the edge of the ocean on Koh Rong.
+Bambridge’s family had speculated she could have become lost in the heavy jungle in the island’s interior, but Cambodia officials had openly leaned toward the theory that she drowned in the sea, because her bag with money and a cellphone was found on a rock near the edge of the ocean.

+Deputy Navy Commander Tea Sokha said the authorities were tipped off to the body by fishermen who saw it.
+He said it was then identified as Bambridge’s on the basis of its Western appearance and especially because of the clothing and tattoos, both of which matched photos of the woman taken on the night she disappeared.

+He said the body was being taken to the mainland port of Sihanoukville for forensic experts to confirm the identification and to examine for the cause of death.
+In addition, officials were checking with local fisherman to see if there were any reports of other missing women who might have been lost at sea.